 How to Backup Files on Windows 10

-Windows 10’s File History is an easy way to create Backup settings and backing up your files.
-File History takes snapshots of files and stores on external storage either connected over micro or mini USB or your home connected network.
+Windows 10’s File History is an easy type of data backup way to create Backup settings and backing up your files.
+File History takes snapshots of files and stores them on external storage either connected over micro or mini USB or your home connected network.
 File history creates a library of the past version of documents and you can easily recover if you want.
 You can also use an external hard drive, backup media, or cloud storage if backing up on the system is inconvenient.

 Windows 10’s File History is an essential part of a file backup strategy, but it’s only one part.
 You had your files in three places: